2018 American Water Works Association Annual Conference & Exposition

 2014 Colorado Rural Water Association Conference

-Mr. Gary Vanderslice was invited to speak to a large group of public water system operators on the "Fundamentals of Well Design, Installation and Rehabilitation" at the Colorado Rural Water Association's annual conference in Colorado Springs.
-Mr. Vanderslice's presentation covered topics including: aquifer properties and ground water migration; researching existing well records; selection of drilling methods based on the formation type, depth, and borehole diameter requirements; sizing of casings and screens considering tensile/collapse strengths, corrosion, and gravel pack; design of gravel pack and grout based on the formation characteristics; downhole logging methods for geophysical, mechanical, and video needs; the critical importance of well development and aquifer testing; and well rehabilitation methods such as jetting, bruching, and chemical treatment.
+LWS was invited to speak to a large group of public water system operators on the "Fundamentals of Well Design, Installation and Rehabilitation" at the Colorado Rural Water Association's annual conference in Colorado Springs.
+The presentation covered topics including: aquifer properties and ground water migration; researching existing well records; selection of drilling methods based on the formation type, depth, and borehole diameter requirements; sizing of casings and screens considering tensile/collapse strengths, corrosion, and gravel pack; design of gravel pack and grout based on the formation characteristics; downhole logging methods for geophysical, mechanical, and video needs; the critical importance of well development and aquifer testing; and well rehabilitation methods such as jetting, brushing, and chemical treatment.

 2013 Cherry Creek Stewardship Conference